home-assistant/home-assistant.io/source/_integrations/switchbot.markdown

 Please note, device names configured in the SwitchBot app are not transferred into Home Assistant.

+Some SwitchBot devices need to be configured within the app before controlling them from Home Assistant, such as calibrating the cover open/close limits or pairing two covers to move together.

 {% include integrations/config_flow.md %}

-SwitchBot devices are added to Home Assistant according to their domain, such as Curtains under the cover domain.
-For more information how to use these in automations, see the buliding block integration that domain, such as [cover](/integrations/cover/).
-Some SwitchBot devices need to be configured within the app before controlling them from Home Assistant, such as adjusting the cover open/close limits or pairing two covers to move together.

 ## Supported devices